AreteDriver/Concept-Production/README.md

 ## Overview
 Scaffold repository originally created for an AI-driven QA/Lean system.
-It now hosts a Streamlit-based math practice game that can be deployed locally or in the cloud.
+It now hosts a Streamlit-based Stardew Valley skill experience calculator that can be deployed locally or in the cloud.

-## Running the math game
+## Running the XP calculator

 ```bash
 pip install -r requirements.txt
 streamlit run app.py
 ```

-Open the URL displayed by Streamlit in your browser to start playing.
-Use the sidebar to choose the difficulty, operations, and to fetch a new challenge whenever you want a fresh question.
+Open the URL displayed by Streamlit in your browser to explore how different actions add experience to each skill and how close you are to reaching the next level.